DilkiHansapani/Stock-Management-System/README.md

 ---

-## Features
+Features
-- **Inventory Management:** Add, update, and remove products from your inventory.
+Inventory Management: Add, update, and remove products from your inventory.
-- **Pricing Management:** Set and manage pricing for items in your inventory.
+Pricing Management: Set and manage pricing for items in your inventory.
-- **Product Categories:** Organize products into various categories for easy navigation.
+Product Categories: Organize products into various categories for easy navigation.
-- **Seller Materials:** Add and manage materials that sellers can offer within the system.
+Seller Materials: Add and manage materials that sellers can offer within the system.
+Seller Management: Manage seller accounts, including adding, and updating sellers from the system.

 ---